IAIK/CrySIL/README.md

 # known Problems:

 @MAC
-If you have installed multiple Versions of JAVA, there may be a Problem with CMAKE.
+If you have installed multiple versions of JAVA, there may be a problem with CMAKE.
 In this case have a Look at CMakeLists.txt.
 There you will find useful hints.

 # CONFIG FILES

-For configuration Purposes, we use a plain-text config file.
-You can put multiple Servers in this file.
+For configuration purposes, we use a plain-text config file.
+You can put multiple servers in this file.

-...
 tokenname=servername
 server=http://url.com
 username=username
 password=password
-...

 (tokenname is just a human readable identifier for the emulated card) The file is called 'config' and lies in the root directory of the project.
+There you will find an example configuration

 _IMPORTANT!_